Glossary of Dental Health Terms

 dentin: inner layer of tooth structure, immediately under the surface enamel.

-denture: a removable replacement of artificial teeth for missing natural teeth and surrounding tissues.
-Two types of dentures are available -- complete and partial.
+denture: a removable or fixed replacement of artificial teeth for missing natural teeth and surrounding tissues.
+Two types of removable dentures are available -- complete and partial.
 Complete dentures are used when all the teeth are missing, while partial dentures are used when some natural teeth remain.

 DMD: Doctor of Medical Dentistry; equivalent to DDS, Doctor of Dental Surgery.